andrewsunglaekim/js-objects-prototypes-es6-classes/readme.md

 ## The prototype lookup (5/40)

 The syntax of the inheritance is quite simple.
-It helps formulate how the prototype works.
+Additionally, It helps formulate how the prototype chain works.

 The [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) are unusually terse regarding inheritance in js.
 However their closing remarks on inheritance boil it down into a prototype lookup.

 When accessing a property on an object `someObject.someProp` it will
 - first look if `someObject` has a property `someProp`
 - If not, checks if the prototype has a property `someProp`
-- If not, checks if the prototype of that prototype has a property `someProp`, and on and on.
+- If not, checks if the prototype of that prototype has a property `someProp`, and on and on until the prototype is `null`.
+Null's prototype is undefined.

 ## Classes (5/45)